Rebaccamin/QA-rule_mining/papers.md

   notes: Specifically, we focus on the task of multi-hop QA over KB.

 1. ### SPARQA: Skeleton-Based Semantic Parsing for Complex Questions over Knowledge Bases.
 AAAI 2020. [code](https://github.com/nju-websoft/SPARQA)
-   This paper use bert to do many works.
+   This paper uses bert to do many works.
 They split the construction task of a SPARQL language for an input natural language question into two parts.
 First, they decompose the complex question using four bert-based nlp models, and generate a set of subqueries.
 Then, they use two models to score a complete query which is a combination of the subqueries set.
 2.